Infernal-Insights/ManaReader/README.md

 - **iOS / macOS**: project folders are included but contain only placeholders.
 Platform support will be added later.
 - **Linux / Windows**: similarly include placeholder folders for future desktop support.

+## Platform Icons

+Platform icon files are not stored in this repository.
+Run `flutter create .` or use your own script to generate the default icons before building for a platform.

 ## Roadmap

 Upcoming features include: